-The environmental system may be understood in an ecological sense as the set of interactions between the elements of the biosphere, which includes the atmosphere, the Uttarakhand Open University
+The environmental system may be understood in an ecological sense as the set of interactions between the elements of the biosphere, which includes the atmosphere, the hydrosphere, the lithosphere and the ecosphere.

 Fig. 16.
 4: The Environmental System

 Table 16.1: The Environmental Impacts of Transportation